edgelesssys/constellation/docs/docs/reference/migration.md

   2. Set `useManagedIdentityExtension` to `true`  and use the `userAssignedIdentity` from the Constellation config for the value of `userAssignedIdentityID`.
   3. Restart the CSI driver, cloud controller manager, cluster autoscaler, and Constellation operator pods.

+## Migrating from CLI versions before 2.10

+- AWS cluster upgrades require additional IAM permissions for the newly introduced `aws-load-balancer-controller`.
+Please upgrade your IAM roles using `iam upgrade apply`.
+This will show necessary changes and apply them, if desired.

 ## Migrating from CLI versions before 2.9

 - The `provider.azure.appClientID` and `provider.azure.clientSecretValue` fields were removed to enforce migration to managed identity authentication